 I’ve often wondered if my kids are addicted to video games.
 Since they only play them on the weekend and we have stayed informed about the games they play, I don’t think so…check out this quiz to see if your kid is a video game addict.
 Still, if given the choice, they would rather stay home to play video games than go on a family outing (We don’t usually give them the choice).
 Just today Curt was wanted to do something fun and suggested that Adam and he go to the movie, “The Secret Life of Pets.”
 Adam’s first response was “no,” and I knew he wanted to stay home because he was looking forward to coming home from musical practice and playing video games.
 Fortunately after further consideration he agreed to go to the movie.

 Did the timing of video games hitting the market in full force and the ages of my kids have something to do with the amount of video games in our home?
 Yes, probably.
 However, there were other factors that contributed to more video game usage in our home as well, which is another conversation.

-Here is a great article about being a courageous parent, which applies to this subject – because it is hard to stand up to your kids.
+Above is a great video of a real story.
 Remember: You are the parent.
 You know better and love them more than anyone else.
 Take care.
-Your and your children’s media choices really do make a difference in your family’s attitude and development.
+Your and your children’s media choices and time usage really does make a difference in your family’s culture and development.